Pewtro/configs/packages/eslint-config-typescript/README.md

 ## Usage

-Ensure that your ESLint configuration is setup to utilize TypeScript's type checking API by following this [guide]().
+Ensure that your ESLint configuration is setup to utilize TypeScript's type checking API by following this [guide](https://typescript-eslint.io/linting/typed-linting).
+Note that if you're using this in a monorepo, you _SHOULD_ keep `"project":"true"` despite that the guide says otherwise.

 Add this to your config by editing your .eslintrc.cjs or equivalent.